abduseK/abduseK/README.md

 - 🔭 I’m currently working on **a project called Wallet-X**

-- 👨‍💻 All of my projects are available at [(https://abdelselamk.netlify.app/)](https://abdelselamk.netlify.app/)
+- 👨‍💻 Sone of my public projects are available here.

 - 💬 Ask me about **flutter and mobile apps📱**